 Now let's talk about different ways you can decorate the interior of your homes with wreaths.

 Lamb ear wreaths are perfect for decorating your interior.
+This simple wreath adds a beautiful touch of green to your home.
 In fact, any greenery wreath whether it is artificial or real makes a great decoration inside your home.

 Just like many of my wreaths these lambs ear wreaths come from The Whimsical Door.